tsgates/arch-wiki-markdown/wiki/HP_Envy_14.md

 Note: that the screen goes black after booting because the backlight is disabled by default.
 Increase back light using shift-fn-f3 key combination.
-After installing add command

-    echo 1 > /sys/class/backlight/acpi_video0/brightness

-to /etc/rc.local for turning the back light on automatically.
+After installing add command w /sys/class/backlight/acpi_video0/brightness - - - - 1 to /etc/tmpfiles.d/local.conf for turning the back light on automatically.

 > Intel